Taming the Unpredictable

 When Instructions Become Gates

-There’s one case where instructions retain an advantage over scripts: multi-step creative tasks where each phase requires judgment, but the transition between phases can be locked down.
+There’s one case where instructions keep an advantage: multi-step creative tasks where each phase requires judgment, but the transition between phases can be locked down.

-I built a skill to automate React component creation from Figma, leveraging a design system and design tokens.
-The workflow is broken into five stages, inspired by the Ralph Wiggum method:
+I built a skill to automate React component creation from Figma.
+The workflow is broken into stages, with deterministic checks between each:

 The skill with its gates is a pragmatic compromise.
-The loop with deterministic checks is the target.
-Between the two lies the time you have and the tools you know.
+The swarm with deterministic checks is the target.
+Between the two lies the time you have, and how far the levers you’re given can take you.

 Conclusion